-3 hrs duration Max.Marks: 40

-- Part A This part is of 8 marks.
-Eight questions are to be set at least 2 from each Unit All questions are compulsory; the answer for each question should not exceed twenty words.
+- Max.Marks: 40 3 hrs duration - Note: The question paper will be divided into three parts ABC Part A - This part is of 8 marks.
+Eight questions are to be set at least 2 from - each Unit All questions are compulsory; the answer for each question should not exceed twenty words.
 All questions carry equal marks, each question is of one mark. - Part B This part is of 8 marks.
 Four questions are to be set at least one from each Unit.
 All questions are compulsory; the answer for each question should not exceed fifty words.
 All questions carry equal marks, each question is of two marks. - Part C This part is of 24 marks.
 Six questions are to be set, that is two from each Unit.
 The candidates have to answer any three questions choosing at least one Question from each Unit.
 The answer for each question should not exceed four hundred words.
-All questions carry cqual marks, each question is of 8 marks.
+All questions carry equal marks, each question is of 8 marks